KareemAlaa2001/mlpractical-sem1/README.md

   *  a Python package `mlp`, a [NumPy](http://www.numpy.org/) based neural network package designed specifically for the course that students will implement parts of and extend during the course labs and assignments,
   *  a series of [Jupyter](http://jupyter.org/) notebooks in the `notebooks` directory containing explanatory material and coding exercises to be completed during the course labs.

-## Remote working
+## Coursework 1

-If you are working remotely, follow this [guide](notes/remote-working-guide.md).
+This branch contains the python code and latex files of the first coursework.
+The code follows the same structure as the labs, in particular teh mlp package, and a specific notebook is provided to help you run experiments.

-## Getting set up
+ * Detailed instructions are given in [MLP2021_22_cw1.pdf](https://github.com/VICO-UoE/mlpractical/blob/mlp2021-22/coursework1/MLP2021_22_cw1.pdf)

-Detailed instructions for setting up a development environment for the course are given in [this file](notes/environment-set-up.md).
-Students doing the course will spend part of the first lab getting their own environment set up.
+ * The [report directory](https://github.com/VICO-UoE/mlpractical_admin/tree/mlp2021-22/coursework1/report) contains the latex files that you will use to create your report.